SolaWing/xcode-build-server/Readme.md

 Then, the lsp should get the flags from .compile file(which should be in ancestor dir of the swift file)

 # TODO

+current implementation is basicly work, but may have some rough edges.
+PR is welcome.

 - [ ] auto recognize xcode project and extract compile infomation from it.
 - [ ] scan workspace and provide targets information
+- [ ] observe changes and notify lsp